 Exhibit 9 provides a table showing a summary of the retail capture analysis for selected NAICS codes.
-The full table provided in the Appendix.
 For the given business codes, this provides:

-- The total taxable sales as recorded by the WA Department of Revenue. - The potential for sales based on statewide averages. - The sales surplus/gap, based on the difference between actual and potential sales, where positive numbers indicate a surplus of sales beyond what would be needed with the local population.
+- The total taxable sales as recorded by the WA Department of Revenue. - The potential for sales based on statewide averages.

-- The "pull factor", providing the ratio between actual and potential sales, where a value of less than 1 indicates retail leakage. - The yearly average growth rate in sales between 2014 and 2019, provided for selected codes where data is available.
+- The sales surplus/gap, based on the difference between actual and potential sales, where positive numbers indicate a surplus of sales beyond what would be needed with the local population. - The "pull factor", providing the ratio between actual and potential sales, where a value of less than 1 indicates retail leakage. - The yearly average growth rate in sales between 2015 and 2020, provided for selected codes where data is available.